nilpunch/interface-field/README.md

 }
 ```

-Interface implementors must simply implement the interface and thats it.
+3. Interface implementors only need to implement the interface — no additional setup required.